Oh boy, do I love me a veggie burger. Not a fan? Let me tell you why I love them. Maybe I can change your mind.

 Quinoa, Mushroom, and Zucchini Veggie Burgers

-- Cook quinoa according to directions.
+- Cook quinoa according to directions, if it's not already cooked.

 - Form 6-8 patties with the mixture and fry over medium-high heat in 2 tablespoons of olive oil in a nonstick skillet.
 Cook for 2-4 minutes on each side, or until browned.